Sand Bedding for dairy cows

 - Sand (more or less) always contains a certain amount of moisture.

 - In cold conditions, sand freezes, hardens, and becomes “sharp like a knife.”
-Cows don’t want to lie down in these cold and wet conditions.
+Cows prefer not to lie down in these cold and wet conditions.

 - Loss of energy and (decreased lying periods) cause a decrease in milk yield.

-- The bedding sand should be leveled daily with a rake to keep comfortable for the cows.
+- The bedding sand should be leveled daily with a rake to ensure and maintain the comfortability of the cows.

 - The sand must have a maximum granule size of 2 mm.

 - The sand should not contain small, large or sharp stones.
 Especially small and sharp stones can get into their nails and sting.

 - Sand can stick to the cow’s udder and it may not be easy to get rid of.

 - It is important to clear all paths inside and outside of the barn, otherwise sand dunes will form

 - Low-quality sand contains stones, which settle between the nails and injure the legs of animals.

 - The stones in the sand get under the rubber mats and lift them.
 With the next wash, more dirt and sand gets under it, which increases the problem.

 - Slip and fall increases due to the remaining sand on the walkways.

 - Combination with slatted floors is not possible.

 - Sand is a material that MUST BE MANAGED VERY WELL and is a major factor in cost.